-New Zealand Transverse Mercator 2000 (NZTM2000) is the projection that will be used for New Zealand's future Topo50 1:50,000 and other small scale mapping.
-Other spatial data users are encouraged to use NZTM2000 where a projection is required within mainland New Zealand.
+New Zealand Transverse Mercator 2000 (NZTM2000) is the projection used for New Zealand's Topo50 1:50,000 and other small scale mapping.
+Spatial data users are encouraged to use NZTM2000 where a projection is required within mainland New Zealand.

 NZTM2000 uses a Transverse Mercator projection and is based on the NZGD2000 datum using the GRS80 reference ellipsoid.
 It was chosen because it is an internationally recognised type of projection that exhibits a low level of distortion at its east-west extents.
 The projection is only applicable for the main New Zealand island group (North, South, Stewart/Rakiura and the smaller coastal islands).
 Separate projections are defined for the New Zealand's offshore islands and for its continental shelf.